 - The processing and creation of new member records, including the set-up of the default target dated fund for investments, within 5 working days from receipt of information. - The processing of monthly contributions and fund switches with the investment manager within 24 hours of request. - The percentage of calls answered and time taken to answer. - The issuing of all member correspondence, including, but not limited to, general enquiries, transfer requests and retirement requests, within 5 working days from receipt of request. - The production of annual benefit and Statutory Money Purchase Illustration (SMPI) statements.
-Typically this is within 3 months from the end of the scheme year, although it is worth noting that in 2020 there was an industry-wide relaxation in respect of issuing benefit statements due to the anticipated increase in administrative tasks such as retirements and deaths brought about by COVID-19. - The ongoing management of all member personal and financial data. - The ongoing management of member online access. - The processing of leaver information within 5 working days from receipt of information. - Daily and monthly bank, unit and fund reconciliations. - Monthly stewardship reporting and balanced scorecards.
+Typically this is within 3 months from the end of the Trust year, although it is worth noting that in 2020 and for part of 2021 there was an industry-wide relaxation in respect of issuing benefit statements due to the anticipated increase in administrative tasks such as retirements and deaths brought about by COVID-19, although this relaxation is no longer in force. - The ongoing management of all member personal and financial data. - The ongoing management of member online access. - The processing of leaver information within 5 working days from receipt of information. - Daily and monthly bank, unit and fund reconciliations.

+Monthly stewardship reporting and balanced scorecards.

-In the Scheme year, the Trustee used a mix of processes to monitor compliance with the SLA.
+In the Trust year, the Trustee used a mix of processes to monitor compliance with the SLA.
 In particular, the Trustee received monthly reports to monitor that the SLA was being met and to guard against issues arising.
 The processes adopted by the administrator to meet the SLA included daily monitoring of bank accounts, a dedicated contribution processing team, and two individuals checking all investment and banking transactions.
 Further processes included:

-- Production of a 'Type 2' assurance report, adopting the framework provided by the Audit and Assurance faculty of the Institute of Chartered Accountants in England and Wales (ICAEW) in respect of Assurance reporting on Master Trusts (Master Trust Supplement to ICAEW AAF 02/07).
-External auditors, Crowe UK LLP, tested TPTs controls for the period 1 October 2018 to 31 March 2020, including administrative processes, which are directly linked to tPR's DC Code and DC Regulatory Guidance. - This Type 2 report considers the design, description and operational effectiveness of the control procedures established by the Trustee over the reporting period, as required by the Master Trust Supplement to AAF 02/07.
-TPT has adopted the new framework TECH 05/20 AAF Assurance Reporting on Master Trusts from 1 April
+Production of a 'Type 2' assurance report, adopting the framework provided by the Audit and Assurance faculty of the Institute of Chartered Accountants in England and Wales (ICAEW) in respect of Assurance reporting on Master Trusts (TECH 05/20 AAF Assurance Reporting on Master Trusts).
+This Type 2 report considers the design, description and operational effectiveness of the control procedures established by the Trustee over the reporting period.
+External auditors, Crowe UK LLP, tested TPT's controls for the period 1 April 2020 to 30 September 2021 including administrative processes, which are directly linked to tPR's Code of Practice 15, authorisation and supervision of Master Trusts.